-Each year, I test out new models from both brands and put in enough miles to have solid feedback on feel, fit and whether I’ll be shelling out money for another pair.
+Each year, our team tests out new models from both brands and put in enough miles to have solid feedback on feel, fit and whether we’ll be shelling out money for another pair.

-Here I hope to help breakdown the differences and help you find the right option for running.
+Here we hope to help breakdown the differences and help you find the right option for running.
 While these two shoes are similar, they absolutely have some things that might make you lean more towards one over the other.
-Right now, I’m just looking at the latest model of both shoes, there might be some differences if comparing older versions.
+Right now, we’re just looking at the latest model of both shoes, there might be some differences if comparing older versions.

-HOKA Mach 6 Vs New Balance Rebel V4 Overview
+HOKA Mach 6 Vs New Balance Rebel V5 Overview

 In the case of the NB Rebel and HOKA Mach, two popular offerings from the renowned running shoe brands, there are distinct variations that cater to different running styles and preferences.
 Exploring these differences will help you make an informed decision based for your needs.

-While the FuelCell Rebel prioritizes being light over being cushioned, that doesn’t mean you’ll lack for cushion.
+The New Balance FuelCell Rebel v5 solves a lot of those issues and cements its place as a very capable and fun lightweight trainer and tempo shoe..
 It gives you more feeling of the ground underfoot and feels a little snappier for tempo style workouts.

 Meanwhile the Mach 6 has shifted a bit from the 5 and now does seem to prioritizing more cushion.